Chia-Network/chialisp-web/docs/ref-opcodes.md

 * **CLVM Object** - The internal representation of values, programs, lists and trees in the CLVM.
 A CLVM Object can be a cons pair, or an atom.
 * **List** - A linked list of cons pair, each containing a CLVM Object in the left cons pair, and the next cons pair in the right cell.
 The final cell contains nil in its right cell.
 When all of the left cons pairs in a list hold an atom, the list is called a "flat list".
-When some of the left cells xxx in the list hold cons boxes in their left cells, the "list" becomes a binary tree.
+When some of the left cells xxx in the list hold cons pairs in their left cells, the "list" becomes a binary tree.
 * **Function** - A program that can be evaluated, and a name.
 The name of a function is used to look up the function definition, which is its compiled program.
 The name is an atom that is assigned at the time of definition.
 This part of the documentation is concerned only with predefined, builtin functions: Opcodes.
 * **Operator** - Opcode.
-* **Program** - In the context of the Chia blockchain is the compiled, the in-memory representation of the program, which is a binary tree whose internal nodes are cons boxes, and whose leaf nodes are atoms.
+* **Program** - In the context of the Chia blockchain is the compiled, the in-memory representation of the program, which is a binary tree whose internal nodes are cons pairs, and whose leaf nodes are atoms.
 The textual representation of a clvm program can also be referred to as a program.

 * **Opcodes** - These are built-in functions